 Moistening Foods for the Lungs

-In fall, your body needs warmth, moisture, and foods that support your lungs.
-Here are some foods to include in your meals to stay balanced during this season:
+In fall, your body naturally starts to look for warmth, moisture, and foods that support the lungs.
+Here are some simple things to add to your meals to help keep everything in balance:

 1. Pears – Known for their moistening properties, making them ideal for keeping the lungs hydrated and soothing dry skin and coughs.
 Steaming them with a touch of honey or rock sugar transforms them into a classic remedy for lung dryness and seasonal discomforts.